RenYurui/Global-Flow-Local-Attention/IMAGE_ANIMATION.md

 --dataroot=./dataset/FaceForensics\
 ```

-You can download our trained model from [here](https://drive.google.com/open?id=1DwOR4F7dxEfqZTdQUvONPbJYJd3auTzF).
+**You can download our trained model from [here](https://drive.google.com/open?id=1DwOR4F7dxEfqZTdQUvONPbJYJd3auTzF).**

+Put the obtained weights into `./result/face_checkpoints`.
 Then run the following code to generate the animation videos.

 ```bash
 python test.py \